jnunyez/synchronization/README.md

 Are you working with baremetal clusters and looking for a timing and synchronization solution for your containerized workloads?
 The Silicom Timing Synchronization (STS) Operator was just released as a [Certified Operator on OpenShift][5].

 Synchronization and precise timing via Global Positioning Systems (GPS) is of paramount importance for 5G [Open Radio Access Networks (O-RAN)][6].
 This blog shows how easy it is to install the STS Operator on Red Hat OpenShift Container Platform, and use it to configure specialized Columbiaville NIC adapters from Silicom in OpenShift Container Platform.
-Besides, we are going to show how to configure the time synchronization functionality on a Telecom Grand Master (T-GM) node.
+Besides, we are going to show how to configure the time synchronization functionality on a Telecom Grandmaster (T-GM) node.

 ## Table of Contents